 – Paul Maritz, CEO at Pivotal

 How do you figure out the real problems real people are having with your website?
 This one calls to mind another favorite quote about not going to the zoo to see how a lion hunts.
-Usability feedback is more valuable, and more reliable, when it’s coming from genuine experiences, right in the moment.
+Usability feedback is the most valuable, and most reliable, when it’s originating from genuine experiences, right in the moment.

 Read more: Real-time user testing with your customers